Who wants to be wearing a heavy wool come spring? "Not I", said the sheep.

 Go to Skirting to see what happens to the fleece after it is sheared.

-Be sure to read more about what happens at the Sheepfest!
+Be sure to read more about what happened at the Sheepfest!